 - The Owner is required to clean up after and properly dispose of the emotional support animal’s waste immediately and in a safe and sanitary manner.
 Waste must be disposed of in a sealed bag in a designated trash area of the residence life complex.

 - If the ESA voids on the floor anywhere inside the residence hall, or causes any damage to the residence hall, the Owner is responsible to clean it up immediately and submit a work order request with Facilities for the area to be disinfected properly/repaired.
 The Owner is responsible for all costs associated with clean up/repairs of damaged areas.

-- The Owner is responsible to be in full control of the emotional support animal at all times.
+- The Owner is responsible to be in full control of the ESA at all times.
 The ESA must have a harness, leash, or be transported in an appropriate animal carrier whenever it is outside of the Owner’s assigned residence hall room.

 - In shared living spaces, the emotional support animal must be in an appropriate enclosure/container if the Owner is not in the room.

 - The Owner is solely responsible for the costs of care necessary for the emotional support animal’s well-being.